TedHusted/awake/awake.md/awake.md

 “Can you rewind a bit and play it back at normal speed?”

-The blur reappears, and to Tate and Park, it looks eerily familiar to the dash cam video.
+The blur reappears, and to Tate and Park, it looks eerily familiar to the dashcam video.
 It seems to duck into the open car for a minute or so, and then it streaks away.

 “Can you drop that footage to my tablet?” asks Tate.

 “Sorry.
-No can do.
-I can give you a write-once device.
+No can do. — I can give you a write-once device.
 The system is air gapped to prevent tampering.”

 “That would be fine. — I guess that’s a thing now.”